 After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

 "For those who have been knocked down, counted out, left behind, this is your campaign," Biden told roaring supporters in Los Angeles.
 "We are very much alive!"
-It was a spectacular recovery for Biden, who trailed Sanders in most state and national opinion polls until a week ago.
+Until a week ago, Biden had trailed Sanders in most state and national opinion polls.

 Biden argues that after two terms by President Barack Obama's side and decades as a U.S. senator, he has the experience both to beat Trump and then run the country.
 He has promised greater access to healthcare and to mend relations with traditional U.S. allies in Europe that were frayed by Trump's "America First" foreign policy.
 Sanders, a democratic socialist, wants to establish a free universal healthcare system and eliminate private health insurance, forgive student loan debt and enact the "Green New Deal" of sweeping economic policies to fight climate change.